5 Types of Government Funds

-This page covers objectives of governmental accounting and governmental funds such as general funds, special funds, debt service funds, permanent funds and capital project funds.
+My video lectures about objectives of governmental accounting and governmental funds such as general funds, special funds, debt service funds, permanent funds and capital project funds are covered in my governmental accounting and CPA exam lessons.
+Or browse via menu above.

 OBJECTIVES OF ACCOUNTING AND FINANCIAL REPORTING